cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 ## Burn your token

-In case you messed something up and want to re-start, you can always burn your token if the slot defined in your policy script isn't over yet.
+If you messed something up and want to re-start, you can always burn your token if the slot defined in your policy script isn't over yet.
 Assuming you have still every variable set, you need to re-set:

 ```bash